 Another great way to save paper in schools is by sending all unwanted or fully used paper to Complete Shredding Solutions.
 We send all the paper we shred to pulping facilities so it can be made into new paper, saving hundreds of trees from being cut down.
 If you are in need of paper shredding services or other shred services and want to help save our trees, call us at 516-442-1624.
 We offer document destruction and shredding services for Nassau County, Suffolk County, Long Island, New York, New Jersey, and nationwide.

 When someone trusts you with a secret of theirs, you have a small weight on your shoulders.
-When someone trusts you with their social security number, bank statements, and other privateclient sensitive data information, that weight can feel like a boulder.
+When someone trusts you with their social security number, bank statements, and other private information, that weight can feel like a boulder.
 It’s important to properly protect client sensitive data so both of you stay out of hot water.
 If you’re unsure how to do so, here are a few tips to help.

 An excellent practice to protect client data is getting rid of documents and information you no longer need to keep.
 Complete Shredding Solutions offers document shred service and data destruction in compliance with all state and federal laws.
 We are AAA Naid Certified so you can trust us to safely get client information off your back and into our shredders.
 For more information, please call 516-442-1642.